 Samsung's big 2017 flagship phones, the Galaxy S8 and S8 Plus, are packed with premium specs and innovative camera tech.
 Plus of course, they're truly stunning mobiles.
 But how do they compare to the Galaxy S7 and S7 Edge from last year, and should S7 owners consider an upgrade?

-On March 29, Samsung is set to launch two of the biggest smartphones of 2017 (in terms of size as well as sheer desirability).
-The Galaxy S8 and S8 Plus should blow away most of the competition with their eye-catching design, top-end specs and Samsung's next generation of camera tech.
-We're already giddy with excitement at the prospect of getting our hands on these mobile masterpieces.
+On March 29, Samsung launched two of the biggest smartphones of 2017 (in terms of size as well as sheer desirability).
+The Galaxy S8 and S8 Plus blew away most of the competition with their eye-catching design, top-end specs and Samsung's next generation of camera tech.

 But if you already own last year's Galaxy S7 or Galaxy S7 Edge flagship phones, should you be considering an upgrade?
-Here's our S7 vs S7 Edge vs S8 vs S8 Plus comparison, taking a look at the leaked specs of the new Samsung phones.
+Here's our S7 vs S7 Edge vs S8 vs S8 Plus comparison, taking a look at how these four Samsung phones stack up against one another.

 Samsung Galaxy S7 vs Galaxy S7 Edge vs Galaxy S8 vs Galaxy S8 Plus: Specs at a glance